 In April 2006, we entered into an agreement with Inalco to acquire exclusive U.S. commercial rights for Kristalose.
 In order to complete this transaction, we obtained funding from Bank of America in the form of a three-year term loan for \$5.5 million and a new two-year revolving line of credit agreement, both with an interest rate of LIBOR plus 2.5% (7.63% as of September 30, 2007).
 The borrowings are collateralized by a first lien against all of our assets.
 We are paying off the term loan in quarterly installments, with the final payment due in 2009.
 This agreement contains various covenants, all of which we were in compliance with as of September 30, 2007.
-One covenant under this agreement requires that we obtain the bank's consent to acquire or purchase a business or its assets unless: (a) we acquire a business or assets related to a product that the bank determines is in the final stages of development and we have at least \$10 million in cash available following the acquisition.
-In addition, in order to make an acquisition without obtaining the bank's consent, we cannot rely on the proceeds of any bank debt to fund the acquisition and we must be in compliance with certain financial covenants.
-In addition to the three-year term loan, we deferred \$4.5 million of the purchase price, of which \$1.5 million was paid in April 2007 and \$3.0 million due in 2009.
+One covenant under this agreement requires that we obtain the bank's consent to acquire or purchase a business or its assets unless: (a) we acquire a business or assets related to a product that has already received FDA approval and the product is currently available for purchase, or (b) we acquire a business or assets related to a product that the bank determines is in the final stages of development and we have at least \$10 million in cash available following the acquisition, in order to make an acquisition without obtaining the bank's consent, we cannot rely on the proceeds of any bank debt to fund the acquisition and we must be in compliance with certain financial covenants.
+In addition to the three-year term loan, we deferred \$4.5 million of the purchase price, of which \$1.5 million was paid in April 2007 and \$3.0 million due in 2009

 In conjunction with this line of credit agreement and term loan agreement, we issued to the lender warrants to purchase up to 3,958 shares of common stock at \$9.00 per share.
 The warrants expire in April 2016.
-The estimated fair value of such warrants of \$25,680, as determined using the Black-Scholes model, has been recorded in the accompanying financial statements as permanent equity in accordance with Emerging Issues Task Force, or EITF, No. 00-19, Accounting for Derivative Financial Instruments Indexed to, and Potentially Settled in, a Company's Own Stock.
+The estimated fair value of such warrants of \$25,680, as determined using the Black-Scholes model, has been recorded in the accompanying financial statements as permanent equity in accordance with Emerging Issues Task Force, or EITF, No. 00-19, Accounting for Derivative Financial Instruments Indexed to, and Potentially Settled in, a Company's Own Stock

 Under our agreements with Inalco and Bioniche for the manufacturing of Kristalose and Acetadote, we are obligated to purchase minimum amounts of inventory each year.
-These obligations require us to purchase approximately \$1.8 million of Kristalose and \$100,000 of Acetadote during 2007, \$2.1 million of Kristalose and \$100,000 of Acetadote during 2008, \$2.4 million of Kristalose and \$100,000 of Acetadote during 2010 and \$3.0 million of Kristalose and \$100,000 of Acetadote during 2011.
+These obligations require us to purchase approximately \$1.8 million of Kristalose and \$100,000 of Acetadote during 2007, \$2.1 million of Kristalose and \$100,000 of Acetadote during 2008, \$2.4 million of Kristalose and \$100,000 of Acetadote during 2009, \$2.7 million of Kristalose and \$100,000 of Acetadote during 2011 and \$3.0 million of Kristalose and \$100,000 of Acetadote during 2011.
 Beginning in October 2011 and continuing through the life of the Kristalose agreement, our minimum purchase requirements will be based on not less than 65% of the average purchases in each of the three immediately preceding annual periods.
 We expect our normal inventory purchasing levels to be above the required minimum amounts.
 As of September 30, 2007, we had met our purchase obligations for 2007 under these agreements.